Our credit card jargon buster

 Purchase credit card

-A credit card that may offer 0% interest periods on purchases for a set period of time.
+A purchase credit card may offer 0% interest periods on purchases for a set period of time.

 Representative APR